heba-abdelwahab25/linux-filesystem-recovery/v1.2-testdisk/README.md

 In this branch, I document my experience using the amazing free recovery tool *TestDisk* to analyze and recover hidden or lost data, including lost partitions and file system structures.

+**⚠️ Important Safety Note**
+I learned a very important safety note in the recoverying step:
+*NEVER* recover files to their old or original path, always recovery them to a separate directory, as copying to the original location could overwrite hidden or partially recovered files, this causes permanent data loss. working on a separate path ensures the original disk or backup image remains intact for further analysis.

 Steps Taked:
 1. install testdisk, I use linux so I intalled it using the terminal
 ```sudo apt upadate```